Your Visit Is Confirmed — Let’s Help You Prepare

 Telehealth (Virtual) Visits

-Virtual visits are ideal for pumping support, flange fitting, bottle-feeding challenges, prenatal education, return-to-work planning, and non-urgent oral function concerns.
+Virtual visits can be used for nearly everything we would address during an in-person consultation.
+This includes feeding support, pumping and flange fitting, bottle-feeding challenges, prenatal education, return-to-work planning, and oral function concerns.

 Set-Up Tips: